dianeooty/leaflet-challenge/README.md

-# leaflet-challenge
+# usgs-earthquakes-analysis
-This is my Module 15 Challenge for my Data Analytics and Visualization Boot Camp.
-The assigned task is to create a visualization for the earthquakes and tectonic plates datasets.
+ The assigned task is to create a visualization for the earthquakes and tectonic plates datasets from USGS.

 ## Table of Contents
 * [General Info](#general-information)